Azerbaijan says ready to supply LNG as Pakistan faces shortages amid Mideast conflict - DNA News Agency

 Azerbaijan says ready to supply LNG as Pakistan faces shortages amid Mideast conflict

-ISLAMABAD/BAKU: Azerbaijan’s state energy company Socar is ready to supply liquefied natural gas (LNG) to Pakistan as soon as it receives a request from Islamabad, the company told Reuters on Tuesday, as Islamabad seeks spot cargoes to ease a growing energy shortfall.
+BAKU: Azerbaijan’s state energy company Socar is ready to supply liquefied natural gas (LNG) to Pakistan as soon as it receives a request from Islamabad, the company told media on Tuesday, as Islamabad seeks spot cargoes to ease a growing energy shortfall.

 Socar said a framework agreement signed in 2025 between Socar Trading and Pakistan LNG Limited (PLL) allows the Pakistani buyer to purchase LNG cargoes directly under an accelerated procedure.